310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Hinata %}
 Huh?
-What?!
+What!?
 Are we turning into a horrific thriller movie!?
 {% endbubble %}

 {% bubble Souma %}